zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Roger: We’ll be staying in a neighborhood on the ou tskirts of the town, but a stone’s throw from some of the major sites we’ll wa nt to see.

 Sandra: I hope there’ll be a lot of taxis around.
-Y ou know I hate to walk.
+You know I hate to walk.

 Roger: Trumanville is a very walkable city, and we’ ll be within walking distance to everything.
 We’ll be able to go nearly everywhere o n foot.